 borders and paved terraces from where the

 beautiful views can be enjoyed.
-A stable block

-with its own separate access, all weather arena
+with a separate access, all weather arena

 and grazing land extending to 3.90 acres (1.58